equinor/res2df/docs/usage/compdat.rst

 compdat
 ^^^^^^^

-This module extracts COMPDAT, WELSEGS and COMPSEGS from an input deck.
+This module extracts COMPDAT, WELSEGS and COMPSEGS from a .DATA file.

 Additionally, it will parse WELOPEN statements and emit new COMPDAT statements from the actions in WELOPEN.